backspace/slack-statsbot/README.md

 ## Requirements

+This uses ES2015 features and runs on (at least) Node 4.2.0.

 The bot is for Slack, so you’ll need to set up a bot integration and have an API token ready.
 The user information is stored in a Postgres database.

 ## Running